The Strategic Vetting of Custom Neon Signage

 The Warranty Shipping Trap

 Conventional wisdom says to verify the warranty period, but the reality is that many suppliers do not cover two-way shipping for defective units.
-For a fragile, large-scale custom sign, return shipping costs can exceed 30-50% of the product's value (based on freight heuristics for oversized electronics).
-A truly professional supplier will explicitly state their policy on transit costs for warranty claims.
+For a fragile, large-scale custom sign, return shipping costs can exceed 30–50% of the product's value (based on freight heuristics for oversized electronics).
+A professional supplier should explicitly state their policy on transit costs for warranty claims.

 Maximizing ROI through Utility Rebates

-Compliance with the DesignLights Consortium (DLC) Qualified Products List (QPL) is the primary gateway to utility rebates.
+Compliance with the DesignLights Consortium (DLC) Qualified Products List (QPL) is a primary gateway to utility rebates.
 While many decorative neon signs do not fall under DLC categories, high-output linear LED systems used in architectural "neon-look" applications often do.

 Operational Readiness: Photometrics & Lead Times

-In B2B procurement, the "documentation gap" is often the difference between a successful project and a legal nightmare.
+In B2B procurement, the "documentation gap" is often the difference between a successful project and a legal complication.
 Professional specifiers require more than just a photo; they need data that can be imported into lighting design software like AGi32.

 The Necessity of IES Files